Lincoln, Nebraska: Tourism

 Tourist attractions and activities include the Sunken Gardens, basketball games at Pinnacle Bank Arena, the Lincoln Children's Zoo, the Dairy Store at UNL's East Campus, and Mueller Planetarium on the city campus.
 The Nebraska State Capitol, which is also the tallest building in Lincoln, offers tours.

 The Speedway Motors Museum of American Speed preserves, interprets, and displays physical items significant in racing and automotive history.
 The National Museum of Roller Skating extends public knowledge of roller skating history and seeks to preserve its legacy for future generations.

 The Lester F. Larsen Tractor Museum, operated by the University of Nebraska–Lincoln, is a small museum featuring vintage American tractors and documenting the history of Nebraska's tractor test law.
-The museum is housed in the original Nebraska Tractor Test Lab building, located at the University's east campus.
+The museum is housed in the original Nebraska Tractor Test Lab building, located at the university's east campus.

 Library

-The city's public library system is Lincoln City Libraries, which has eight branches.
-Lincoln City Libraries circulates more than three million items per year to the residents of Lincoln and Lancaster County.
-Lincoln City Libraries is also home to Polley Music Library and the Jane Pope Geske Heritage Room of Nebraska authors.
+The city's public library system is Lincoln City Libraries, which has eight branches as well as a bookmobile.
+As of 2025, Lincoln City Libraries circulated roughly three million items per year to the residents of Lincoln and Lancaster County.
+The library system is also home to Polley Music Library and the Jane Pope Geske Heritage Room of Nebraska authors.